 I agree, but he did intervene in Britain’s referendum campaign.

 The president did advise Britons on how to vote, which was unprecedented.
-Unfortunately, they didn’t listen.
+Unfortunately, they didn’t take his advice.

 Mead’s larger point is that American engagement is a necessary though not a sufficient condition for European success.
 “When the Americans walk away, Europe tends to fail.”
-There’s something to that.
+There is something to that.

 It were the Americans who encouraged the unification of Europe after the war.
 But since the George W. Bush Administration, policymakers in Washington appear have taken European integration for granted.

-That doesn’t mean it’s their fault the EU is now in trouble.
-This is wholly of Europeans’ own making.
+That doesn’t mean it’s their fault the EU is in trouble.
+This is something wholly of the Europeans’ own making.
 Blaming President Obama for Britain’s vote to leave would be overstating his importance.

-But this should be a wakeup call for American as well as European leaders.
+But this should be a wakeup call for leaders on both sides of the Atlantic.
 The European Union can’t go on like this.
-It needs to change and voters need to be persuaded again why it, and the liberal world order it is part of, matters.
+It needs to change and voters need to be persuaded that it, as well as the liberal world order it belongs to, matters.
 America can play a role in that.